National aerial capability

 The addition of three new aircraft to join our aerial firefighting fleet this summer will greatly enhance Australia’s emergency management preparedness.

-Two Blackhawks and a Sikorsky S-61N will join the National Large Air Tanker and Bird Dog.
-Building a multi-hazard capability which can be deployed to support emergency response.
-Increasing the safety of Australian communities in the face of increasingly severe and frequent disasters.
+Two Blackhawks and a Sikorsky S-61N will join the National Large Air Tanker and its Cessna Citation lead plane, building a multi-hazard capability which can be deployed to support emergency response to increase the safety of Australian communities in the face of increasingly severe and frequent disasters.

 Purpose